Best Gold IRA Rollover Investment Company & How To Set Up

 2. What Percent of My Portfolio Should be Put Into Gold and/or Silver?

 If you wanted the video above, this question was answered there but it was gone over kind of fast – I actually missed it the first time I watched the video.
-Many financial experts are recommending about 10% – 30% of your retirement plan should be put into gold and other precious metals.
+Many financial experts are recommending about 10% – 30% of your retirement plan should be put into gold using a self directed individual retirement account and other precious metals.

 To add to this, I looked into this a bit more and found that this recommendation is also expanded out depending on how much money you have to invest.
 People looking to invest more than $100K may want to look at even diversifying the metals and have a good mix up of not only gold, but silver, palladium, and platinum as well.